chris-townsend/project-two/README.md

 ### Known Bugs
 #
 Throughout the project I encountered a number of bugs, some of which were solved and some not which are stated below:

-I have noticed that you can still send an email and get the notification without imputting text into the correct boxes of the form.
-The HTML elements have been told that an input feild is required but the javascript doesn't know that, further research is needed to implement the javascript code to prevent the form from being sent without the required feilds.

 #### Console Bugs
 I had an uncaught ReferenceError for my instructionBtn in the console. *resolved* This was resolved by making a seperate javascript file for each of my HTML pages to prevent conflicting code.